 So if you’re going to invest here, then make sure you’re training anyone you plan to award any sort of a platform.

 If you want some outside help, a great place to start is LinkedIn Learning.
 They have resources on social selling and a certification in thought leadership.
 As an alternative, Hootsuite also offers a certification in social selling.

 Choosing to train in-house is also perfectly okay.
 Just make sure you know what you’re doing, and you lead your sales reps down a path of authenticity, value creation, and professionalism.

 (The last thing you want is a post about your company showing up, sandwiched between politically-charged posts and photos from a weekend rager.
 Make sure your employees know that, as long as they’re working for you and posting on your behalf, they need to behave themselves).

-Dig deeper into specific parts of your sales engagement process.
+Dig deeper into specific parts of your sales execution process.

-Your basic sales engagement process is probably well-known and documented, but what about the more niche parts of sales engagement?
+Your basic sales execution process is probably well-known and documented, but what about the more niche parts of sales execution?

 For instance, does your team know how to:

 - use tags to work a lot faster, within your SEP?